 Australian Brumby Challenge ©

 Applications for trainers open on Wednesday the 28th of February until Wednesday the 28th of March.
-Application forms will be available on this page during this time.
+Application forms are located at the bottom of this page.

 The Australian Brumby Challenge has two separate components:

 The Ridden Challenge, where approved trainers are randomly assigned a mature Brumby.
 Brumbies will be mares or geldings, aged from approximately 4 – 10 years of age.
 This event aims for trainers to develop their allocated Brumby into a calm, well rounded saddle horse over 150 days.
 This event is open to Youth, Novice and Pro trainers.

 The Yearling Challenge, where trainers are randomly assigned a yearling aged Brumby.
 A strict requirement of this event is that Yearlings are not to be saddle started or sat on at any stage of their training.
 This is a youth only event, with trainers required to be aged 17 years or less at the commencement of the Challenge.
 Minimum age will be at the discretion of the Victorian Brumby Association committee.

 The Brumbies who will be participating in the Australian Brumby Challenge will remain under the ownership of the Victorian Brumby Association for the entirety of the event, until they are either sold at a private (registered, approved bidders only) auction at the completion of the finals at Equitana, or purchased by their trainers.